Generic Name: desvenlafaxine (des VEN la FAX een)

 blurred vision, eye pain or swelling, or seeing halos around lights;

-low levels of sodium in the body - headache, confusion, severe weakness, loss of coordination, feeling unsteady, hallucinations.
+low levels of sodium in the body - headache, confusion, severe weakness, memory problems, feeling unsteady, hallucinations.

 Common Pristiq side effects may include: